otac0n/otac0n.github.com/_posts/2012-11-21-range-header-i-choose-you.md

 --next--</code></pre>

-The `Range` header style allows for requests that specify multiple ranges; HTTP supports sending results back as a multipart docuemnt.
+The `Range` header style allows for requests that specify multiple ranges; HTTP supports sending results back as a multipart document.

 **The `If-Range` header**